Carrot Muffins are packed full of shredded carrots, raisins, and walnuts. They’re a delicious addition to your breakfast or brunch menu!

 - We’ll add walnuts and raisins as mix-ins.
 If you don’t like either one, just leave them out!

 Start by grating the carrots using a box grater or a food processor.
-I like using whole carrots (the ones that are sold with the green leafy tops) for the best flavor.
+I like using whole carrots (not baby carrots) for the best flavor.

 Do not use pre-grated carrots that are sold in bags at the grocery store.
 They are too thick for this recipe.